LinkedInLearning/spring-6-spring-security-5985041/README.md

-# COURSENAME
+# Spring 6: Spring Security
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Spring 6: Spring Security`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]